UCI-TPL/geo-poetry-server/README.md

 Next, this same corpus of text is given to the `VADER-sentiment-analysis` library.
 Sentiment analysis yields a parameter called the valence, which ranges from `-1` (extremely negative affect) to `1` (extremely positive affect), and can be any number in between.
 Spotify's music recommendation API requires at least one seed, which can be a genre, track, or artist.
 We use a seed genre, which may be selected by the user but defaults to “ambient.”
 In addition to the genre, we specify three parameters for Spotify's API: `valence`, given by our sentiment analysis; `energy`, a measure of activity and intensity; and `instrumentalness`, which we always set to its maximum value – because the design vision is for background music during a road trip, fully instrumental music is preferred.
 The Spotify API returns a track ID, which the web frontend uses to display a playable Spotify widget alongside the generated lines of poetry.
 (For the current code of the web frontend, see the [geo-poetry-demo project](https://github.com/UCI-TPL/geo-poetry-demo).
 The long-term vision is to develop a mobile application that will connect to the same backend.)

 Sentiment analysis is applied to each tweet individually, and the resulting valence measure is averaged across all tweets read.
 At such a large scale, the valence falls prey to the law of averages – average valence tends towards neutral (zero).
 In an attempt to mitigate this problem, we exclude relatively neutral tweets from the average.
-We considered tweets to be “relatively neutral” if their valence fell within a certain interval centered around zero – in particular, plus or minus 0.2 (see the Configuration Constants section below on how to change this interval).
+We consider tweets to be “relatively neutral” if their valence fell within a certain interval centered around zero – in particular, plus or minus 0.2 (see the Configuration Constants section below on how to change this interval).

 `Valence` and `energy` together describe the mood that the music track seeks to capture and convey.
 However, sentiment analysis only yields one dimension of affect, which is converted into the `valence` parameter.
 Thus, `energy` is specified by the client, which varies energy between requests according to a simple sine wave.
 Future versions of the work could vary energy according to some narrative or affective arc, building up and then releasing tension.

-Server Development Guide
+Setup and Development Guide
 ------------------------

 ### Configuration File